 4. Check your portfolio

 Meet with your financial adviser and review your investment portfolio.
+As an Old Mutual customer you can access your portfolio online.
 If you have a long enough investment time line you can opt for more risk.
 Even though how much money your investment makes may fluctuate in the short term.
 As this is a retirement plan, long-term returns are what you want, as they generally offer a higher return over a longer period of time.

 5. Look at your finances holistically